 Why Do You Want The change?

-Find out the issue that is forcing you to think about the career change.
-Are you feeling stressed because of the strict deadlines you have, or you don’t find enough new projects, is your boss nagging you or you don’t get along with the colleagues, do you need more money?
+Find out the issue forcing you to think about the career change.
+Are you feeling stressed because of your strict deadlines, or don’t find enough new projects, is your boss nagging you, or don’t get along with your colleagues?
+Do you need more money?